wmbest2/rats/README.md

 What and Why?
 ----
-RATS is a easy to run Test Runner Service that can be hosted anywhere a device can be connected.
+RATS is an easy to run Test Runner Service that can be hosted anywhere a device can be connected.
 It was designed to thwart device hogs and provide a level playing field for shops who can't afford more expensive testing services.

 ### Who?
 So far mostly me, but not without support from [VOKAL Interactive](http://www.vokalinteractive.com)